leigler/type-interaction/_day_5/0-itinerary.md

 ---

-- Discussion on Reading
+- In class work session on prototype for assignment 2
-- Small Group Critiques on progress
+- Small group critiques/sharing research
+- File structures review for final build
+- Lunch
 - Work Session for Assignment 2